 Our previous work on participatory AI focussed on applying collective intelligence methods at the early stages of the AI development pipeline.
 For example, crowdsourcing more diverse datasets for training AI models and using participatory design with frontline users to decide which problems AI tools should focus on.

 With the emergence of foundation models, also called general-purpose AI, it’s become more difficult to influence these earlier phases of AI technology development.
 A handful of companies are developing the AI models that the majority of other AI tools are built on.
-Our people-centred approach to AI governance will ensure there’s a way to bring diverse voices to the table during the deployment of AI systems.
+Our people-centred approach to AI governance helps to bring diverse voices to the table during the deployment of AI systems.

 This is particularly important in a public sector context, where AI tools that are inaccurate, biased or simply not used as intended have the potential to cause significant harm.